Tamie Fraser

-Tamara Margaret "Tamie" Fraser AO (née Beggs; born 28 February 1936) is the widow of Malcolm Fraser, who held office as Prime Minister of Australia between 1975 and 1983.
+Tamara Margaret Fraser AO (née Beggs; born 28 February 1936) is the widow of Malcolm Fraser, who held office as Prime Minister of Australia between 1975 and 1983.

 Early life

 Tamara Margaret Beggs was born in Adelaide, South Australia, the eldest of four children born to Helen Karen (née Seeck) and Sandford Robert Beggs.
 Her mother was a state champion in golf.
 Her father came from a family of pastoralists, and was a grandson of Francis Beggs, who was born in Malahide, Ireland, and arrived in the Port Phillip District in 1849.
 Her maternal grandfather, John Alexander Seeck, was a Baltic German born in what is now Latvia.
 He arrived in Australia in 1883 and became a pioneer of the local wine industry.

 Beggs grew up on Nareeb Nareeb, her father's property near Glenthompson, Victoria.
 She began her education with governesses, and then at the age of nine was sent to board at The Hermitage, a girls' school in Geelong that was later merged into Geelong Grammar School.
 She was a school prefect and sport captain.